freedomotic/freedomotic/README.md

 Developers Quick Start
 ======================

+Follow this instructions if you want to compile freedomotic from source (eg: to develop your own plugins).
+If you just want to try it, just download the precompiled binaries you can find at the official download page http://freedomotic.com/content/download

 **1) Fork freedomotic on GitHub**

 * Create an account on https://github.com if you don't have one.